inductiva/inductiva/docs-sources/openfoam/generate-openfoam-dataset/sections/section3.md

 That's it!

-First, we set the values for `wind_speed`.
-Then, we generate the input file using the `render_dir` method, which replaces the placeholder variables in our `forceCoeffs.jinja` template with the corresponding values.
-The generated input files are then stored in the folder, `target_dir` (`variations/wind_speed_{wind_speed}`).
+First, we set the `wind_speed` values.
+Then, the `render_dir` method generates the input file by replacing the placeholder variables in the `forceCoeffs.jinja` template with the corresponding values.
+The generated files are saved in the `target_dir` (`variations/wind_speed_{wind_speed}`).

- For more details on managing template files, check out the `TemplateManager` [documentation](https://docs.inductiva.ai/en/latest/intro_to_api/templating.html).
+> For more details on managing template files, check out the `TemplateManager` [documentation](https://docs.inductiva.ai/en/latest/intro_to_api/templating.html).

-The good thing about the Inductiva API is that it’s a Python API, so you can simply use a for loop with random sampling for `wind_speed` to run multiple simulations in parallel and generate a dataset.
+Since Inductiva’s API is Python-based, you can easily loop over different sampled values of `wind_speed` to run multiple simulations in parallel and generate a dataset.
 That’s exactly what we’ll do in the next section.